facebookincubator/LTVision/README.md

 # LTVision

 LTVision is an open-source library designed to empower businesses to unlock the full potential of predicted customer lifetime value (pLTV) modeling.
-Our vision is to lead the industry by building a community of pLTV practitioners that drives innovation and creates value for everyone in the ecosystem through expertise, education, and thought leadership.
+Our vision is to lead the industry by building a community of pLTV practitioners that drives innovation and creates value for everyone in the pLTV ecosystem through expertise, education, and thought leadership.

 **What is LTVision?**
 --------------------